 A guardian vitalist adds biofeedback to his list of powers known.
 This does not count against his number of powers known.

-A guardian can select one of the knacks below as his method knack.
+A guardian can select one of the talents below as his method knack.

 A guardian vitalist of 2nd level who utilizes transfer wounds grants the target a number of temporary hit points equal to his class level.
 These temporary hit points last a number of rounds equal to the vitalist's Wisdom modifier (minimum 1) and do not stack with any other temporary hit points.